-Canned bread, or bread in a can, is easy to carry, perfectly edible, and affordable, which are a few of the common reasons why a number of people love to have this very unusual snack stuffed in their backpacks.
+In Japan, you can find canned bread, or bread in a can, easy to carry, perfectly edible, and affordable, which are a few of the common reasons why a number of people love to have this very unusual snack stuffed in their backpacks.
 Of course, we are not just talking about any kind of unusual bread commodities here.
 We mean those that are packed in cans with ANIME PRINTS!
-Yes, you read that right!

 Rather than keeping their bread in boxes and packets where they spoil within a few days, several bread producers like the Pan Akimoto added a twist to this canned bread by printing anime designs on its packaging.
 If you want to draw out that smile from your friend, then this simple treat can be a perfect choice.
 It stays fresher for longer and will be fine to take home as a strange but cool gift.